CharlesDLandau/serve-md/NLP-In-Browser.md

 In this demo I didn't really care about the logic of multiple users, or named users, or really anything other than having two users, so "red" and "blue" pass around the `user` state, and `messages` contain pretty much all the data we care about.

-Eventually, all the analysis happens in a class `TextAnalysis`.
+Eventually, all the analysis happens in a class `TextAnalysis`, which receives the `messages` array.

 ```javascript
 import nlp from 'compromise';